harvard-edtech/edtech-guide/ComprehensiveGuide.md

 1. `Code Spell Checker` by Street Side Software - flags spelling errors in your code
 1. `ESLint` by Microsoft - required for eslint enforcement
-1. `npm` by Microsoft - required for code highlighting
 1. `TODO Highlight` by Wayou Liu (alternative is okay) - highlights TODOs

 Remove banned extensions or disable them on all our projects: